Making the Elite: Top Jobs, Disparities, and Solutions: A Model of the Job Placement Process

 Let $U_{ij}$ be the utility of student $i$ from job $j$. $U_{ij}$ depends upon student and job characteristics, a random effect $q_i$ that is unobserved by the econometrician, and a job offer acceptance shock, $\epsilon_{ij}$, realized after job offers are known but before final job choices are made.
 Mathematically,

-where $X_{ij}$ includes student and job characteristics, especially interactions between caste and non-pecuniary amenities.
+where the vector $X_{ij}$ includes student and job characteristics, particularly interactions between caste and non-pecuniary amenities.
 The vector $\text{NP}_{j} = (\text{NP}_{j1}, \dots, \text{NP}_{jM })$ is a vector of over 50 unique non-pecuniary amenities for job $j$, and $w_j$ is the (log) salary offered by job $j$.
-Note that I categorize some fringe benefits as ``non-pecuniary'' amenities because, for a substantial portion of the sample, I do not have information on direct cash-equivalents of such benefits.
+Note that I categorize some fringe benefits as ``non-pecuniary'' amenities because I do not have information on direct cash-equivalents of such benefits for a substantial portion of the sample.

-For identification, econometrician-unobserved $q_i$ does not enter the utility for the outside option---i.e., $q_i$ shifts the value of all jobs uniformly relative to the value of unemployment.
+For identification, the econometrician-unobserved $q_i$ does not enter the utility for the outside option---i.e., $q_i$ shifts the value of all jobs uniformly relative to the value of unemployment.
 Furthermore, interacting $q_i$ with non-pecuniary amenities like stocks, signing bonuses, and relocation allowances allows for random marginal effects of non-pecuniary amenities and drives preferential selection over job offers.
-Each element in the vector of idiosyncratic student preference shocks over jobs, denoted by $\epsilon_{i} = (\{\epsilon_{ij}\}_{j \in J}, \epsilon_{i0})$ is drawn from an independent, identically distributed Type-1 extreme value distribution.
-I normalize the value of the outside option.\footnote{Disadvantaged castes are more negatively selected among non-job getters (Section~\ref{sec: earnings gap}).
-However, caste differences in average welfare may be modest within this sample because such students, on average, may sort into lower paying jobs with better non-pecuniary amenities (e.g., public-sector jobs which, have caste-specific quotas, or other private-sector jobs).} This value is given by
+I will assume that $q_i \sim \mathcal{N}(0, \sigma_{q}^2)$.
+Additionally, each element in the vector of idiosyncratic student preference shocks over jobs, denoted by $\epsilon_{i} = (\{\epsilon_{ij}\}_{j \in J}, \epsilon_{i0})$, is drawn from an independent, identically distributed Type-1 extreme value distribution.
+I normalize the value of the outside option.\footnote{Despite being more negatively selected (Section~\ref{sec: earnings gap}), caste differences in average welfare may be modest within the sample of non-job getters \emph{in the baseline} because elite disadvantaged caste students may sort into other jobs (e.g., relatively lower-paying elite public- or private-sector jobs with better amenities).
+Finally, even if we grant that outside options are \emph{worse} for disadvantaged castes, my paper likely underestimates caste disparities in initial placements.} This value is given by